truenas/middleware/docs/userguide/truenas_system.rst

 Alternately, you can download the updates now and apply them later.
 To do so, uncheck the "Apply updates after downloading" box before pressing "OK".
-In this case, this screen will close once the updates are downloaded and the downloaded updates will be listed in the "Pending Updates" section of the screen shown in Figure 5.8a.
+In this case, this screen will close once the updates are downloaded and the downloaded updates will be listed in the "Pending Updates" section of the screen shown in :numref:`Figure %s: Update Options <tn_update1>`.
 When you are ready to apply the previously downloaded updates, click the "Apply Pending Updates" button and be aware that the system may reboot after the updates are applied.

 While the "Manual Update" button can be used to manually upgrade the operating system, this button is only included for backwards compatibility as this method